 How to Reset Your Body to Burn Fat

 Thousands of years ago, this was an incredibly important function.
-Primitive man would have been able to tap into stored energy reserves with ease (known as metabolic flexibility).
+Primitive man would have been able to easily tap into stored energy reserves (known as metabolic flexibility).

-However, ultra-processed foods and snacking culture have become the norm, and we have become dependant on the sugars in food to fuel us through the day, forgetting about our bodies natural ability to tap into our stored reserves.
+However, ultra-processed foods and snacking culture have become the norm, and we have become dependent on the sugars in food to fuel us through the day, forgetting about our body’s natural ability to tap into our stored reserves.

 Excess insulin prevents us from being able to tap into our stored fat.